lbl-camera/fvGP/README.md

 Specialties: Extreme-Scale GPs, GPs Tailored for HPC training, Advanced Kernel Designs, Domain-Aware Stochastic Function Approximation
 Coming soon: All those advancements for stochastic manifold learning

-fvGP hold the world record for exact large-scale Gaussian Processes!
+fvGP holds the world record for exact large-scale Gaussian Processes!
 ## Credits

 This package uses the HGDL package of David Perryman and Marcus Noack, which